 Day One

-Our trip starts at the Holiday Inn in Tucson.
+Our trip starts at the Palo Verde Holiday Inn in Tucson.
 This hotel offers shuttle service to and from Tucson International Airport (TUS).
 We'll meet for breakfast at 6am, and depart for the border about 7am.
 Keep your passport handy- you'll need it at the border town of Agua Prieta, Sonora.
-We'll have lunch here too, before crossing the continental divide on our way to Nuevas Casas Grandes, the Mennonite colonias, the ruins of Paquime, and the pottery village of Mata Ortiz.
-Our hosts in Mata Ortiz will give us a condensed demonstration of the stages in pottery making from clay gathering, preparing, to throwing, firing and decorating.
+We'll have lunch in Nuevas Casas Grandes about 3 hours down the road.
+Besides Tia Rosa's tacos and baked potatoes, this is also a good place to change money and gas up.
+We'll be back for the Mennonite colonias, the ruins of Paquime, and the pottery village of Mata Ortiz, but tonight it's on to Parque Nacional Cascada de Basaseachi.
+We want to get there by sunset.
+The sky is spectacular every night at 7000 feet elevation.

 Day Two